docker-hy/docker-hy.github.io/data/part-3/section-2.md

 Ensure also from Docker Hub that your image gets pushed there.

-Next, run your image locally in detached mode, and ensure that you can acces it with browser.
+Next, run your image locally in detached mode, and ensure that you can access it with the browser.

 Now set up and run the [Watchtower](https://github.com/containrrr/watchtower) just as described above.

 You might do these two in a single step as it was done above so that they share the Docker Compose

 Now your deployment pipeline is set up!
 Ensure that it works:
-- make a change your code
+- make a change to your code
 - commit and push the changes to GitHub
 - wait for some time (the time it takes for GitHub Action to build and push the image and the Watchtower poll interval)
 - reload the browser to ensure that Watchtower has started the new version (that is, your changes are visible)